-As its name suggests, Six Senses Qing Cheng Mountain puts you right beside its eponymous attraction (for better views, you’d need to bring a tent and brave the wilds).
-That would be bonkers, given this eco-conscious crowd-pleaser’s lengthy list of charms: an indoor pool, a trio of restaurants, a qi-aligning spa, a space-themed bar, a traditional tea lounge, organic gardens, bamboo-and-wood-graced rooms and a fleet of resident panda experts.
-Beyond your boutique basecamp, Panda Valley, Unesco-listed Dujiangyan city and unspoiled villages beckon.
+The clue’s in the name: Six Senses Qing Cheng Mountain puts you right beside its eponymous attraction – for better views, you’d need to bring a sleeping bag and brave the wilds.
+Don’t do that when you can bed down at this eco-conscious crowd-pleaser, whose extensive charms include a trio of restaurants, an indoor pool, a qi-aligning spa, a space-themed bar, a traditional tea lounge, organic gardens, bamboo-and-wood-graced rooms and a fleet of resident panda experts.
+Beyond your boutique bedroom, Panda Valley, Unesco-listed Dujiangyan city and unspoiled villages await…

 Get this when you book through us: